thi-ng/umbrella/packages/column-store/README.md

 i.e. values of each tuple will be deduplicated (e.g. for tagging).

 Note: Not supported by typedarray-backed column types.

+#### FLAG_RLE

+(Value: 0x08)

+This flag enables bitwise [Run-length encoding](https://thi.ng/rle-pack) in the JSON serialization of a column, potentially leading to dramatic file size savings, esp. for dictionary-based data.

+Only applicable to these column types & configurations:

+- typedarray-based integer columns (see [table](#column-types))
+- dictionary-based single value columns (if the min. cardinality is zero, a default value **must** be supplied)

 #### Custom flags